rarkus/Mo-Assets/README.md

+# OLD
+## Go to https://github.com/FishyRealYt/Mo-Assets for the new repository!

 A repository to help streamline Rain World modding!
 By Modders for modders from modders!
 We have a Q&A below!
 If you have any basic questions they should be answered below!